 Silas: “I think a lot of people just think it was easy for us because of our dads.
 There was always a target on my back.
 There were people who thought things were handed to me, and I hated that.
 It made me work harder.
 My dad ran a city league when I was growing up.
 When I was about 6 or 7 years old, I remember this older player who was probably like 21 or so.
 I heard him say about me, ‘I bet he’s one of those kids who does art or something.’
 That stuck with me, and made me aware that people were already judging me when I was just a kid.”

 Temple: “There’s no question that other players resented me.
 No question, especially since my dad was the coach of my AAU team.
 But he made it clear that the best man would play.
-I actually had one year, I think I was 11 years old, and I wasn’t in the rotation for a whole summer.
+There was actually one year, I think I was 11 years old, when I wasn’t in the rotation for a whole summer.
 And it wasn’t my dad just trying to get on me the most, it’s because I wasn’t good enough.
 That helped a bit because the other players saw he’d always play the best guys, even if it meant benching his son.
-But, yeah, there were guys who said, ‘How does he get to go to ABCD Camp instead of me?
+But, yeah, there were guys who said, ‘How does he get to go to ABCD Camp instead of me?’
 I heard, ‘He’s only getting to go to LSU because his dad was the first black player and his brother just went there.’
 I definitely heard that kind of talk and knew those feelings were going around.
 That motivated me even more.
 I heard pundits say things like, ‘He’s not even good enough to play college basketball.
 He’s only getting this chance because of his father and brother.’
 Really?
-So when it came time to play and I left LSU with the most minutes played in history, it was kind of like… now what are you going to say?
+So when I left LSU with the most minutes played in history, it was kind of like… now what are you going to say?
 Then it was, ‘No way can he play in the NBA.
-He’s not an NBA player, he doesn’t score enough or shoot the ball well enough.’
-I used all of that stuff as motivation.”
+He’s not an NBA player.
+He doesn’t score enough or shoot the ball well enough.’
+I just used all of that stuff as motivation.”

 Again, the trio insisted they’re extremely grateful that they each had a terrific childhood and strong support system.